bcgov/ols-router/docs/rpng-atp.md

 ## Testing Process

+0. Preconditions:
+-- route planner deployed on delivery and test platforms -- test tools deployed and configured to access route planner on delivery and test platforms

 1. Run test suite on developer platform and verify results (system test)

 2. Run test suite on delivery platform and compare to developer platform (system test)

 3. Run test suite on test platform and compare to delivery platform (acceptance test)

+4. Bash test the route planner using the Location Services in Action application

 4. The Ministry will accept or reject system based on acceptance test results.